JuliaSmoothOptimizers/OptimizationProblems.jl/README.md

 Please open pull requests to submit new problems!
 When submitting a problem, please pay particular attention to the documentation.
 We would like to gather as much information as possible on the provenance of problems.
+The documentation [Contributing](https://juliasmoothoptimizers.github.io/OptimizationProblems.jl/dev/contributing/) provides general guidelines on how to suggest new problems.

 ## How to cite